MEGBLETO/web_service_project/README.md

 -The web service has two implementation one  using jax-rs and the other one using jax-ws

 -we have used the Media wiki api  in order to fetch data about the current operation that is being performed by the user.
-You can see that in the information section of our project client.
+You can see that within the information section of our project client.